mpv-player/mpv/DOCS/man/lua.rst

         among the ones stored for ``input.get()`` calls.
 Defaults to the calling script name with ``prompt`` appended.

+    ``console_opt_overrides``
+        A table containing configuration overrides for the console script.
+        Can be used to change the visual style of the text input, among other things.
+        See `CONSOLE`_ for the full list of options.

 ``input.terminate()``
     Closes any currently active input request.
 This will not close requests made by other scripts.